CalderaWP/Caldera-Forms/readme.txt

 FIXED: Pressing "enter" in new form modal did not create new form.
 FIXED: Bug preventing some magic tags from rendering in HTML form fields.
 FIXED: Bug preventing rating star form fields from working with conditional logic.
-FIXED: Issue preventing forms combining user login and user profile editing in same form from validating properly.
-Requires Caldera Forms Users add-on 1.3.4+
+FIXED: Issue preventing forms combining user login and user profile editing in same form from validating properly. ( Requires Caldera Forms Users add-on 1.3.4+ )
-FIXED: Bug causeing PHP notice when creating shortcode previewer in post editor.
+FIXED: Bug causing PHP notice when creating shortcode previewer in post editor.
 ADDED: "caldera_forms_admin_init" action at end of constructor for admin class
 ADDED: "caldera_forms_core_init" action at end of constructor for core class
 ADDED: Autoloader for all classes